 One method is the per diem method.
 In this method, the lawyer or adjuster chooses an amount to represent the value of a single day’s pain and suffering.
 In many cases, the injured person’s wages for a single day are used for this number.
 All the days the injured person suffers the effects of the injury are counted and multiplied by the per diem number.
 That amount is the value of the non-economic losses.

 Another method frequently used is the multiplier method.
-In this method, the economic losses are totaled and multiplied by a factor between 1.5 and 5.
+In this method, we calculate the total economic losses and multiply them by a factor ranging from 1.5 to 5.
 The worse the injuries, the higher the factor.
 The product of the multiplier and the economic losses is the value of the non-economic portion of the claim.

 Punitive damages, on the other hand, are not awarded to compensate the victim.
 Instead, they are meant to punish the wrongdoer for extremely egregious or malicious behavior and to deter similar conduct in the future.
 Missouri courts only award punitive damages in cases where the defendant’s actions were willfully reckless, fraudulent, or intentionally harmful.